Giuseppe Parvis

 an evidence of gratitude, the Khedive of Egypt gave Parvis an ancient

-sarcophagus of pink granite from Aswan, which upon his death, in 1909 in
+sarcophagus of pink granite from Aswan, which upon his death, on September 19, 1909 in

 Saronno, would be placed over his burial in the Monumental Cemetery of